-Those $98 pants now hang in a display case at Spanx’s snazzy new 86,000-square-foot offices in Buckhead, Atlanta’s toniest neighborhood, where we met for this story.
+Those $98 pants now hang in a display case at Spanx’s snazzy 86,000-square-foot offices in Buckhead, Atlanta’s toniest neighborhood, where we met for this story.
 A brief history of Spanx’s creation is spelled out in massive, neon-accented letters on a wall near the main entrance.
-It is her story, and it is her snazzy new office, and she is right at home as we talk inside a small conference room with a view of the downtown skyline.
+It is her story, it is her office and she is right at home as we talk inside a small conference room with a view of the downtown skyline.
 She is wearing simple jeans and a plain white T-shirt—the antithesis of the power suit you might expect to see on a big-time business owner—but Blakely looks polished and professional.
 She seems to be the kind of woman who can make even the most comfortable outfits look chic.

 Practicality is kind of her thing.
 Blakely readily admits that she wasn’t the first woman to cut the feet off her pantyhose and wear them under her form-fitting clothes.
-But for Blakely, it was her aha moment, the big idea she had been waiting for.
+But for Blakely, it was her ‘aha’ moment, the big idea she had been waiting for.
 She determined in that instant to make a prototype and put it into production.

 “The reason I believe I took the idea and ran with it was because of all of the prework I had done,” says Blakely, referring to the in-depth visualization she had done for an idea—the idea—to come into her life.
 “I knew I wanted my life to be different than it currently was, so I took inventory of my strengths and weaknesses.
 I recognized that one of my strengths was selling.
 I really enjoyed it and knew I was good at it.

-“So I said, OK, I want to invent or create a product that I can sell that’s my own and not somebody else’s, and I want it to be something I can sell to millions of people.
-And I want it to be something that makes people feel good.
+“So I said, ‘OK, I want to invent or create a product that I can sell that’s my own and not somebody else’s, and I want it to be something I can sell to millions of people.
+And I want it to be something that makes people feel good.’
 I wrote that specifically in my journal, and I just kept looking for when it was going to show up in my life.
 I was on high alert.
 The day I cut the feet out of my pantyhose, I immediately started pursuing it.
 I didn’t know if that idea was going to ultimately be ‘the one,’ but I was immediately in motion after that happened.”

-Interestingly, the Florida State grad, who has never taken a single business class, didn’t initially tell anyone what she was up to.
+Interestingly, the Florida State University grad, who has never taken a single business class, didn’t initially tell anyone what she was up to.
 She worked on her idea at night and on weekends, often skipping dinners, parties and other fun events to research patents and visit clothing manufacturers.

 Her friends and family knew she was working on something; they just didn’t know what it was.
 “They’d just say, ‘Sara’s working on some crazy idea,’” Blakely says.

 She kept the project secret for a year.
 “I’ve had many, many ideas and many, many signs, but that one felt very specific and different to me.
 So I didn’t ask anybody or tell anybody about it.
 And that is one of the main reasons Spanx exists today.
 I believe that ideas are the most vulnerable in their infancy.
-That’s the moment that most people want to turn to a friend, a co-worker, a husband or wife and say, ‘I have this idea.’
+That’s the moment that most people want to turn to a friend, a coworker, a husband or wife and say, ‘I have this idea.’
 And then, out of love and concern, you get all these thoughts that you should consider.

 Blakely toiled until she was satisfied that she had invested enough time and done enough homework to share her idea with friends and family.
 She insists that her hesitancy to reveal her idea wasn’t for fear of its being stolen; she didn’t feel the need to tell people just to get the validation.
 “There’s a difference, because I did tell all the people who could help me move it forward.
 I told the manufacturer owners.
 I told the patent attorneys.
 I was calling materials people, explaining my idea.
-I just didn’t take a friend out to dinner and say, ‘What do you think?’”
+I just didn’t take a friend out to dinner and say, ‘What do you think?’” she says.

 When she eventually let people in on her secret, many thought she might have lost her marbles.
 “Sara had a vision for what Spanx could become that very few people shared,” says Gillian Zoe Segal, who interviewed Blakely for her book Getting There: A Book of Mentors, in which she profiles luminaries such as Warren Buffett, Ian Schrager and Anderson Cooper.
 “Her friends and family laughed when they found out the idea Sara had been pursuing for more than a year.
 And the mill owners she pursued to make a Spanx prototype thought it was a waste of their time.
 But Sara persevered and taught the world something new.
 She is a true leader.”

-The Oprah Factor
+The Oprah factor

 It was Blakely’s big break.
 Winfrey chose them as her product of the year for her popular “Favorite Things” episode.
 “She declared publicly over and over again all these amazing things, like ‘I gave up wearing undies.
 I only wear Spanx,’” Blakely recalls.
 “It was pretty awesome.”

 Airplanes and public speaking aside, what pushes Blakely’s fear button most is the thought of missed opportunities.
 That’s why she gets on the planes.
 That’s why she speaks to large audiences.
 “My fear of regret is stronger than my fear of anything else,” Blakely says.
 “It gives me courage.”

 Blakely even credits her fearlessness toward failure as a major key to Spanx’s success.
-“I had been selling fax machines door to door for seven years, and I had learned a lot about rejection and how to deal with people telling you no. It was a total training ground, because all I heard was no for the first two years of trying to get Spanx off the ground.”
+“I had been selling fax machines door to door for seven years, and I had learned a lot about rejection and how to deal with people telling you no. It was a total training ground, because all I heard was no for the first two years of trying to get Spanx off the ground,” she says.

 Blakely’s resilience after such “lessons” was crucial to her ascent, Segal determined in researching her profile.
 “She has the confidence to follow her gut instincts and not allow herself to be discouraged by others,” the author says.

 How does she manage it all?
 “I take it day by day, trying to bucket my life in ways that I can really focus on each bucket when I’m in it and be more present when I’m in it.
 It requires a lot of attention to my calendar and time management and how I live my life and recognizing that you have to take the time to completely relook at how you layer your life.
-Because layering becoming a mom, which is a full-time job, on top of another full-time job, there is no manual, and it takes a lot of attention to prioritizing what you want to delegate, what you’re willing to let go of and how you want to spend your time.”
+Because layering becoming a mom, which is a full-time job, on top of another full-time job, there is no manual, and it takes a lot of attention to prioritizing what you want to delegate, what you’re willing to let go of and how you want to spend your time,” Blakely says.

 Blakely’s sleep patterns were something that initially fanned Itzler’s interest when they met during a 2006 poker tournament in Las Vegas.
 He recalls how, about 30 minutes into a dinner following the event, Blakely excused herself, saying it was past her bedtime.
 “Who goes to bed at 9:30 at night in Vegas?”
 Itzler remembers thinking.
 “That intrigued me.
 And she loved to laugh, and that intrigued me, too.”